webrecorder/browsertrix-crawler/docs/docs/user-guide/proxies.md

 will be interrupted.
 However, the `--proxyServerConfigIgnoreFailedProxies` flag can be provided to ignore any failing proxies and use a direct connection instead.

-SOCKS5 and HTTP proxy connections are made by the browser only on first use, and are not checked for successful connection until/if they are used.
+SOCKS5 and HTTP proxy connections are made by the browser only on first use, and are not checked for successful connection until they are used.

 ### Proxy Precedence